 The Litchfield Jazz Festival was a success from the start.
 Of the sponsors who helped that year, the three major ones are still with us: Steinway & Sons, DownBeat, and the State of CT.
 We spent two summers at White Memorial and started Litchfield Jazz Camp with 35 day students for a week (we now have upwards of 350 for a month!).
 In 1998, we moved the operation to Goshen Fairgrounds because we had outgrown the Litchfield park.
 By now the festival was a three-day event and continued to keep up its high musical standards welcoming performers like Tito Puente, Tommy Flanagan, Dave Brubeck, the Heath Brothers.
 Toots Thielemans, Taj Mahal, Brad Mehldau, John Pizzarelli, Ray Barretto and scores more.

-In 2015 the Litchfield Jazz Festival celebrates it's 20th Anniversary and is once again at Goshen.
-Litchfield Jazz Camp is thriving at Canterbury School in New Milford and continues its mission of bringing jazz education to all.
-In 2014 it distributed $104,000 in scholarships.
-Not bad for a little engine that could - and did!
+In 2016 the Litchfield Jazz Festival celebrates it's 21st Anniversary at Goshen Fairgrounds.
+Litchfield Jazz Camp is thriving at Canterbury School in New Milford and continues its mission of bringing jazz education to all, not bad for a little engine that could - and did!